Old Charleston Jail – Charleston, South Carolina

 South Carolina | SC Picture Project | Charleston County Photos | Old Charleston Jail

 Commonly referred to as the Old Jail, the former Charleston District Jail was built in 1802 and operated as such until 1939.
 In 1822 renowned architect Robert Mills designed a fireproof four-story wing, which was later demolished so the current octagonal wing could be added in 1856.
 The rear tower of the jail was damaged in the 1886 earthquake and subsequently removed, as was the original fourth floor of the main building.
 However, the jail is more known for its ghosts and abject prisoners than its architecture.

 Among this prison’s most infamous occupants was the notorious Lavinia Fisher, who was hanged in Charleston in 1820.
 The first woman in South Carolina to receive the death penalty, she also is credited with being America’s first female serial killer, though she officially was convicted of highway robbery, and her role as a murderess remains unproven.
 According to legend, her last words were, “If anyone has a message for the devil, tell me and I’ll deliver it myself.”
-Although Lavinia was interred at nearby Potter’s Field (now MUSC), she is widely believed to haunt the jail, where she was trapped for a year before her execution.
+Although Lavinia was interred at nearby Potter’s Field (now MUSC), she is widely believed to haunt the jail, where she was held for a year before her execution.